 We will spend all morning checking through the traps before taking any particularly interesting individuals back to Huerta Grande, where we can check their ID further with the help of an extensive field book library.
 We will have plenty of time to photograph the star moths, as well as chance to visit the Visitor Centre of Huerta Grande and learn more about the wildlife of the Straits.

 After a picnic lunch, you will have time to yourselves in the afternoon.
-Now is an excellent chance to get into local culture by taking a siesta!
-For non-nappers, we might make an optional local trip out to enjoy some of the area´s rich and varied bird life.
+After our early start, now is an excellent chance to get into the local culture and experience the joys of a siesta!
+For non-nappers, we might make an optional local trip out to enjoy some of the area´s rich and varied birds and other wildlife.

 In the evening we will drive out to Punta Paloma – an excellent sand dune site on the Atlantic coast near Tarifa and set up moth traps there.

-We will head out back to Punta Paloma in the morning and cross a huge sand dune along the road which looks more like the Sahara than Spain!
-Punta Paloma doesn’t have the number of species that other sites we visit have, but it more than makes up for that with some really specialist sand dune moth species.
-This part of the Andalucian coast is a great unknown for moths and you will be real trail blazers visiting it for only the second year it has ever been trapped!
+We will head back to Punta Paloma in the morning and cross a huge sand dune along the road which looks more like the Sahara than Spain!
+Punta Paloma doesn’t have the number of species that other sites we visit have, but it more than makes up for that with some really specialist sand dune moth species such as Festoon look-alike Hoyosia codeti, Spurge Hawk-moth and the very rare Euxoa oranaria.
+This part of the Andalusian coast is a great unknown for moths and you will be real trail blazers, visiting it for only the third year it has ever been trapped!

 In the evening we will stay local to Huerta Grande and concentrate our moth traps in the Ornipark for a last time and can either potter round the traps for the evening or walk up to the neighbouring village of Pelayo to visit a local bar.

-Unfortunately today is our last day and means we will need to head back to the UK, but for early risers there will be a last chance to walk over and check the traps in the Ornipark before jumping on the plane home!
+Unfortunately, today is our last day and means we head back to the UK, but for early risers there will be a last chance to walk over and check the traps in the Ornipark before jumping on the plane home!